bxparks/AceTime/tools/README.md

 ## Interactive Validation

 The `validate.py` script allows us to validate the processing of the TZ Database through the Python implementation of the AceTime `ZoneProcessor` classes.
 The Python implementation is called `ZoneSpecifier` (a previous naming convention used in the C++ version which did not make it over the Python world).

-The data processing pipeline for the `validation.py` script looks like this (this used to be handled by `tzcompiler.py` itself before it was extracted out into `validate.py`):
+This functionality was previously inside `tzcompiler.py` itself before it was extracted out into `validate.py` to reduce the complexity of the `tzcompiler.py` script.
+The data processing pipeline for the `validate.py` script looks like this

 ```
      TZDB files